aoifeflav/pands-project/README.md

 ### Boxplot by Species
 ![Plot Image](box_by_species.png)

 This plot visually demonstrates that for both the Virginica and Versicolor species, there's a tendency towards longer lengths and narrower widths for both the petal and sepal.
-However, in the case of the Setosa species, we observe a distinct pattern: its petals the shortest and narrowest of the bunch, while the sepals are notably much wider compared to the other species.
-Furthermore, it can be observed that there is less variation in the sepal size of the setosa, than of the other species.
-The setosa also has the highest number of outliers of any of the species, demonstrated by the Os located outside the whiskers of the box plot.
+However, in the case of the Setosa species, we observe a distinct pattern: its petals are the shortest and narrowest of the bunch, while the sepals are notably much wider compared to the other species.
+Furthermore, it can be observed that there is less variation in the sepal size of the Setosa, than of the other species.
+The Setosa also has the highest number of outliers of any of the species, demonstrated by the Os located outside the whiskers of the box plot.

 ### Boxplot by Variable
 ![Plot Image](box_by_variable.png)